 If the foot and it's feed dogs don't move as the needle clamp screw goes up and down, it is broken.

-The arm or fork of the walking foot is the weakest part, so do take care where you store it to extend the life of your foot.
+The arm (sometimes it is more like a fork) is the weakest part, so do take care where you store it to extend its useful life.